One of the great experiences of travelling in Malaysia is a great network of freeways connecting major cities of the country.

 At reaching on the top of the road in Genting you can turn left near the entrance of the Casinos to loop around to the entrance area of First World.
 Alternatively, you can drive up to the multi-story car park behind the hotel.
 This is the easiest way to get into the lobby area of the First World Hotel.

-First World claims to have the over 6000 Rooms that makes it the biggest hotels in the world in term of capacity.
+First World claims to have over 6000 Rooms that making it the biggest hotel in the world in terms of capacity.
 The ground floor area has a large number of restaurants serving Malay, Chinese, Indian and Fast Food.
 KFC and Macdonalds are located in the First World Hotel Lobby Area.